-The Theoretical work includes, besides the mechanics of Sloyd, the Psychology, Pedagogy, and History of the subject.
-Also a comparative study of the various phases of manual training.
-The study of woods, their physical and chemical properties, will also be taken up.
+THEORY.-The Theoretical work includes general pyschology and pedagogy; also the mechanics, history, psychology and pedagogy of Sloyd.
+A comparative study of the various phases of manual training, and a study of woods, their physical and chemical properties, will also be taken up.